DQSSSSS/VectorNet/README.md

 **Note: This project has a lot of bugs!
 I will fix in foresee future if I remember it.
 Please remind me, thank you!**

+2021.9.27 upd:

+I will fix bugs in the future, here are my TODO list.

+- [x] use naive loss to fit the random dataset
+- [ ] implement the dataset interface
+- [ ] overfit the tiny sample dataset
+- [ ] implement the loss and eval(ADE, DE)
+- [ ] running on the whole dataset
+- [ ] submit result to the website https://evalai.cloudcv.org/web/challenges/challenge-page/454/leaderboard/1279